 The culture in Mexico combines ancient Aztec and Mayan rituals with imported European traditions, plus a dash of contemporary western influence, to offer a way of life that is truly unique.
 Expect to take part in awesome festivals such as Día de los Muertos (Day of the Dead) and the feast of Our Lady of Guadalupe.

 Mexico is renowned for its eating and drinking culture.
 Street food is popular in big cities: soft-shelled tacos bursting with fresh, local ingredients are a must-try.
 Tamales, huevos rancheros and barbacoa will also excite even the fussiest foodies.
-Mexico is also famous for its beer and, of course, its agave alcohols, such as tequila and mezcal.
+Expats in Mexico say it is also famous for its beer and, of course, its agave alcohols, such as tequila and mezcal.

 Mexico is a sports-obsessed country.
 Association Football (Soccer) is by far the most popular sport, but Mexicans are also huge lovers of baseball, basketball and boxing.